pingidentity/pingidentity-devops-getting-started/21-kubernetes-amazon/README.md

 # Amazon Elastic Container Service for Kubernetes (Amazon EKS)
-This directory scripts and depoyment files to help with the deployment, management and scaling of Ping Identity DevOps Docker Images to AWS using Kubernetes
+This directory contains scripts and deployment files to help with the deployment, management and scaling of Ping Identity DevOps Docker Images to AWS using Kubernetes

 ## Getting started